krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 We can obtain a brute force search solution based on the recurrence formula.
 Starting from $dp[n]$, **recursively decompose a larger problem into the sum of two smaller problems**, until reaching the smallest subproblems $dp[1]$ and $dp[2]$ and returning.
 Among them, the solutions to the smallest subproblems are known, namely $dp[1] = 1$ and $dp[2] = 2$, representing $1$ and $2$ ways to climb to the $1$st and $2$nd steps, respectively.

-Observe the following code, which, like standard backtracking code, belongs to depth-first search but is more concise:
+Observe the following code: like standard backtracking code, it also uses depth-first search but is more concise:

 === "Python"